The Old Kingdom of Ancient Egypt

 Sneferu:

-Sneferu developed advanced pyramid building methods through his construction work on multiple pyramids which included the Bent Pyramid and Red Pyramid located at Dahshur.
+Sneferu created new techniques for pyramid construction because he worked on building several pyramids which included the Bent Pyramid and Red Pyramid at Dahshur.

 His rule brought about a time of wealth and government organization and architectural design testing.